AlphaPav/Brush/README.md

 # Kelvinlets-Brush

-- A Maya Plug-in based on C++ for *Regularized Kelvinlets: Sculpting Brushes based on Fundamental Solutions of Elasticity (SIGGRAPH 2017)*
+- A Maya Plug-in in C++ for *Regularized Kelvinlets: Sculpting Brushes based on Fundamental Solutions of Elasticity (SIGGRAPH 2017)*

 - Author: Yuanqing Zhang, Jinkun Zhang, Chulin Xie.